Visiting the Pyramids of Giza was the most unforgettable moment that we’ve ever had in all of our travels.

 The sheer size of it is the first thing that staggers you.
 Seeing it in pictures my whole life, I knew it would be big.
-But the enormity of this wonder has to be seen in person, to be appreciated.
-The size of the blocks of stone, and the craftsmanship are the next details you start to notice.
-My mind started to go over the theories of how the Pyramids were built and standing in front of it I had to admit, however they built them, it really was an engineering marvel.
-(Don’t say aliens.
-The Egyptian people hate that)
+But the enormity of this wonder has to be seen in person to be appreciated.
+The size of the blocks of stone and the craftsmanship are the next details you start to notice.
+My mind started to go over the theories of how the Pyramids were built and standing in front of it I had to admit,

 Climbing the steps to the entrance of the Great Pyramid didn’t seem real.

 We were giddy by the time we reached the entrance in the middle of the Pyramid.
 We passed through the security guards at the entrance and started down a passage cut through the huge blocks of stone.
 It felt like being inside of a cave, only it was a man-made cave of sorts.
 After walking about fifty feet in, we came to a slightly widened part of the passage and we needed a moment.
 We leaned up against the walls and just stared at each other with huge grins on our faces.
 “We’re inside the Great Pyramid.
 We’re inside the Great Pyramid.”
-Kept repeating in my mind with an almost frantic feeling of excitement.
+It k

 Deeper into the Tomb